Towards Optimally Efficient Search with Deep Learning for Large-Scale MIMO Systems: Simulation Results

-Figs. \ref{Fig::BER_vs_snr_QPSK8}-\ref{Fig::BER_vs_snr_QPSK32} illustrate the BER comparisons of the aforementioned algorithms in different-scale MIMO systems, where the numbers of antennas are $8$, $16$, $32$ at both the transmitter and receiver, respectively.
-In addition, the SNR varies from $5$ dB to $15$ dB.
+Figs. \ref{Fig::BER_vs_snr_QPSK8}-\ref{Fig::BER_vs_snr_QPSK32} illustrate the BER comparisons of the aforementioned algorithms in different-scale MIMO systems, where the channel is uncorrelated, and the numbers of antennas are $8$, $16$, $32$ at both the transmitter and receiver, respectively.
+In addition, SNR varies from $5$ dB to $15$ dB.
 Note that algorithms have to search the closest lattice point among $2^{64}$ candidates to reach the exact optimal BER performance in $32 \times 32$ MIMO, which is a very big challenge.
-In particular, the BERs of ``ML'' in the SNR region ranging from $5$ dB to $10$ dB are not plotted in Fig. \ref{Fig::BER_vs_snr_QPSK32}, since the computational complexity becomes prohibitively large in the regime.
+It should be noted that all the ML performances in these figures are simulated based on the SD algorithm.
+In particular, the BER results of ``ML'' with SNR ranging from $5$ dB to $9$ dB are not plotted in Fig. \ref{Fig::BER_vs_snr_QPSK32}, since the computational complexity of SD becomes prohibitively large in this regime.
 From these figures, we can find that HATS achieves almost the optimal BER performance in all three systems.
 When $\text{SNR}=15$ dB, HATS produces only slightly $10\%$, $10\%$ and $15\%$ more error than the optimal search algorithms in $8 \times 8$, $16 \times 16$ and $32 \times 32$ MIMO systems, respectively.
 As a contrast, for the sub-optimal algorithms like MMSE and OAMP-Net2, their BER performances are significantly far from the optimal one in all three MIMO systems, especially when the problem scale becomes prohibitively large.
 Moreover, we can also find from these figures that the performance gaps between HATS and the other sub-optimal algorithms enlarge with the increasing SNR.
 In particular, when $\text{SNR}=15$ dB, HATS reduces the error of MMSE and OAMP-Net2 to only about $0.0052\%$ and $1.504\%$ in $32 \times 32$ MIMO, respectively.
 Besides, the SNR gains of HATS over OAMP-Net2 are about $3.2$ dB, $2.1$ dB and $1.8$ dB at the BER levels of $10^{-3}$, $10^{-4}$, and $10^{-5}$ in $8 \times 8$, $16 \times 16$ and $32 \times 32$ MIMO systems, respectively.
 In conclusion, these results show that the proposed algorithm is robust and almost optimal even in large-scale problems.